John Wilson (Puritan minister): Election of May 1637

 The religious division had by now become a political issue, resulting in great excitement during the elections of May 1637.
 The orthodox party of the majority of magistrates and ministers maneuvered to have the elections moved from Boston to Newtown (later Cambridge) where the Hutchinsonians would have less support.
 The Boston supporters of Hutchinson wanted a petition to be read before the election, but the orthodox party insisted on holding the election first.
 Tempers flared, and bitter words gave way to blows as zealots on both sides clamored to have their opinions heard.
 During the excitement, Reverend Wilson was lifted up into a tree, and he bellowed to the crowd below, imploring them to look at their charter, to which a cry went out for the election to take place.
 The crowd then divided, with a majority going to one end of the common to hold the election, leaving the Boston faction in the minority by themselves.
 Seeing the futility of resisting further, the Boston group joined in the election.

-The election was a sweeping victory for the orthodox party, with Henry Vane replaced by Winthrop as governor, and Hutchinson supporters William Coddington and Richard Dummer losing their positions as magistrates.
+The election was a sweeping victory for the orthodox party, with Vane replaced by Winthrop as governor, and Hutchinson supporters William Coddington and Richard Dummer losing their positions as magistrates.
 Soon after the election, Wilson volunteered to be the minister of a military unit that went to Connecticut to settle the conflict with the Pequot Indians.
 When he returned to Boston on 5 August, two days after Vane boarded a ship for England, never to return, Wilson was summoned to take part in a synod of all the colony's ministers.
 Many theological issues needed to be put to rest, and new issues that arose during the course of the controversy had to be dealt with.